 “How about the collaborative expansion releases like ‘Pxl-WIN’,’CheapBeats = WIN’, etc?

-These special side releases are a collaborative effort between ChipWIN & another netlabel (one that’s typically involved in the ‘Volume’ judging process); they are comprised of submissions that just barely missed being featured on their related “Volumes” plus a handful of bonus tracks curated by the expansion release’s collaborating netlabel.
-Gives a completely different flavor to the end result + collaboration is fun yo!
-All five instances thus far (‘Pxl-WIN‘,‘CheapBeats = WIN‘, ‘µWIN‘, ‘Forest = ВИН!‘, & ‘DESKPOP & ChipWIN‘) have been well received & damn good; enough so that some folk look forward to these collaborative expansions just as much (if not more!) than the ‘Volumes’.
+These special side releases are a collaborative effort between ChipWIN & a companion netlabel and/or community, which are typically involved in the Volume judging process.
+They are comprised of submissions that just barely missed being featured on their related Volumes, plus a handful of bonus tracks curated by the expansion release’s collaborating netlabel.
+Gives a completely different flavor to the end result, because collaboration is cool like that.

 “What about the other releases?
 How are those put together?”

 Everything else is curated solely by Hoodie & are generally invite only.
 As much as we’d like all of the releases to be open to everyone, it’s simply too great a task to manage for each release; it also serves to keep the yearly “Volumes” & their related expansions unique.
 Regarding the invites themselves, they are typically sent out to a variety of chipartists from varying different genres, composition methods, & regions of the world to ensure as much creative diversity as possible.

 While there’s no surefire guarantee, the best ways to increase your chances for an invite = make awesome chipmusic and interact regularly in the ChipWIN community; the Facebook group & Discord server are likely your best options.

 “But srsly, how are the tracks chosen?”